top of page

 Torn between two great loves, art and the rodeo, Dave continued his athletic career participating as a rodeo bull rider and clown bullfighter to earn extra money.
 In no time, David was performing in top rodeos around the country.

 But his love of, and dedication to his art never wavered.
-In his free time, often late at night, he create works in pen & ink, etchings, water colors, oils, and designed his first bronze sculptures.
+In his free time, often late at night, he creates works in pen & ink, etchings, water colors, oils, and designed his first bronze sculptures.

 After a trip to the mountains of southern Mexico Copher was inspired by the brilliance of the Mayan culture.
 He designed and produced his acclaimed “Mayan Kings” bronze sculpture series.
 In 1985, Copher was awarded a grant by Southwest Texas State University (now Texas State University) to illustrate a major anthropological textbook — featuring tools, vessels and implements used by the ancient Mayans.